LAST UPDATED: October 21, 2019

 Q: What happens if fuel pump pressure is too high?

 A: High fuel pressure forces more fuel through the fuel injectors than is needed.
 This can cause black exhaust smoke and an increase in emissions, which may result in damage to your catalytic converter.

 The BETOOLL Pro Fuel Injection Pressure Tester Kit comes with a comprehensive range of adapters and fittings and is our best overall fuel pressure tester.

-Our best value fuel pressure tester is the Equus Fuel Injection Pressure Test Kit.
+Our best value fuel pressure tester is the Equus 3640 Professional Fuel Injection Pressure Tester.